greg-olivier/docker-wp/README.md

 Webpack bundles all files in one

-# Add WP website (without Theme development config: Gulp, BrowserSync, Webpack)
+# Add WP website (without Theme development config)
 * Copy docker-compose.yml & .env.sample in your project folder
-* Delete Node block in docker-compose.yml and change volume name of db (ex: database3)
+* Delete Node block in docker-compose.yml
 * Rename .env.sample in .env, declare your ENV variables & comment WORDPRESS_THEME_NAME
-* Add hosts in /etc/hosts (Wordpress: host.domain, phpMyAdmin: pma.host.domain)
+* Add your vhost in /etc/hosts